 A set of 32 task cards that have students use their knowledge of place value to find specific numbers.

-This set of 32 task cards prompt students to find numbers that fit a specific description all while performing some type of physical movement.
-Simply spread out a set of numbers you feel are appropriate for your students, and read a description card.
+This set of 32 task cards prompts students to find numbers that fit a specific description, all while performing some type of physical movement.
+Simply spread out a set of numbers you feel are appropriate for your students and read a description card.
 While performing the action given on the card, students must simultaneously find a number that matches the description.
 Once everyone has found a spot, have each child read their number to the class.

 These task cards are leveled for your convenience.
 The first 16 green cards can be used with the numbers 0–20, while the remaining 16 yellow cards are meant to be used with numbers 0–120.

 This resource works great with the 0-120 Number and Word Flashcards – Circles.

 Download this resource as part of a larger resource pack or Unit Plan.

 Plan to inspire every child with hundreds of teacher planning and wellness stickers or one of two merit sticker books.
 Get your free book with a Teach Plus plan.Upgrade to Teach Plus and claim → Learn more

 Free Sticker Books Terms & Conditions: The free sticker book offer is only available for 1 claim per active Plus & Ultimate plan members during the promotional period commencing on the 6th December 2019 and closes when stocks run out.
 To claim the promotional gift, claimants must validate their postal address via our online form.
 Teach Starter reserves the right to change, amend or end a promotion at any time without notice.

 Common Core Curriculum alignment